 Hedgehogs, one of our most beloved UK mammals, are in decline.
 Here's how to help them

 Armed with up to 7,000 sharp spines, sprints up to 2 metres a second, able to climb walls and swim ponds - there's more to the humble hedgehog than you might think.
 But despite these superheroic qualities, hedgehogs are under threat.
-Their numbers have declined by about 30% in the last 15 years and there are now thought to be only 1 million hedgehogs in the entire UK.
+Their numbers have declined by about 30% since the millennium.

 - Drive carefully at night when hogs are out and about.